 #1.
 Christmas Don’t Be Late, by the Chipmunks

-What would Christmas be without these song?
+What would Christmas be without these songs?
 Well, frankly, it wouldn’t be Christmas.